 Atlas Consumer Law has a team of experienced attorneys, paralegals, and support staff specifically trained in assisting consumers with correcting inaccurate information on their credit reports.
 Here at Atlas, we understand how stressful the credit repair process can be for identity theft victims.
 We understand that you have been the victim of a crime that creates undue inconvenience and stress in your life.
 It is our pleasure to lift a weight off our clients’ shoulders by ensuring that they do not have to navigate this tricky process alone.
 We will advocate for you every step of the way.

-If you have been a victim of identity theft, please call us at (312) 313-1613 for a free evaluation.
 We assist consumers across the country and are A+ Rated by the Better Business Bureau®.
 Several of our team members have been honored as Super Lawyers®.
 Our experienced team has assisted consumers for years.
 We are the firm to call when you need legal help with identity theft and credit reporting errors.
 At Atlas Consumer Law, you can find a comprehensive solution for identity theft, foreclosure, bankruptcy, and creditor harassment.